ytyeoh/toyota/content/blog/vios.en.md

   name: "Design & Confort"
   -title: "All-New Fastback"
    description: "Featuring an imposing front end yet rear biased cabin.
 With a sporty lowered body yet refined for comfort.
 It's not the Vios you know yet it's unmistakably Vios.
 Look ahead, not behind.
 Defy."
-   img: "vios-3"
+   img: "vios-2"
   -title: "LED Headlamps with Auto High Beam and Follow Me Home Function"
    description: "New sleek design that delivers an unmistakable brightness and improved driving visibility."
    img: "vios-3"

-#### LED Headlamps with Auto High Beam and Follow Me Home Function
-New sleek design that delivers an unmistakable brightness and improved driving visibility.

-#### Front Aerodynamic Air Vents
-Improves brake cooling performance and reduces drag for better handling and stability.

-#### 17" Alloy Rims
-10 spoke design that radiates out from the centre hub to the outer edge of the wheel.

-#### Rear Sequential Turn Signal
-The sequential signal light provides advanced & premium feel with distinctive illumination.

-#### Rear Diffuser & Air Canards
-Directs airflow to maintain a low centre of gravity and better traction.

-#### 7" TFT Multi-information Display Digital Meter
-Customise your view to match your drive.
-Switch between 4 types of visual displays from steering wheel.

-#### Multi-Function Leather Steering Wheel

-#### Electronic Parking Brake (EPB) with Auto Brake Hold (ABH)
-No more putting the car in brake when parking or holding down the brake in congested traffic.

-#### 64-Colour Ambient Light Switch
-Change your mood with a flick of a button.

-#### Auto Air-Cond
-Automatically adjusts the cooling and ventilation by detecting the temperature and humidity inside the cabin.

-#### Cabin Quietness
-The all-new Toyota platform greatly suppresses external noise and vibration.
-With foam filled cavities and less holes in the body, the result is superior quietness that defies the category.

-#### Ergonomic Seats
-Designed to give the right ergonomics for long drives complemented with premium materials.
-Optimised not just for maximum support but also maximum headroom as well as the ease of getting in and out of the Vios.

-#### Rear Air-Cond Vent
-Comfort is enhanced for all passengers with optimum cooling for the rear passengers.

-#### Various Storages Spaces
-The Vios comes with multiple storage spaces for all your belongings, so you'll never run out of room!

-#### 475 Litres Wide & Deep Boot Space

-#### Hidden Boot Storage
-Located below the main boot space.
-The perfect hiding place for your valuables.
+  -title: "Front Aerodynamic Air Vents"
+   description: "Improves brake cooling performance and reduces drag for better handling and stability."
+   img: "vios-4"
+  -title: "17" Alloy Rims"
+   description: "10 spoke design that radiates out from the centre hub to the outer edge of the wheel."
+   img: "vios-5"
+  -title: "Rear Sequential Turn Signal"
+   description: "The sequential signal light provides advanced & premium feel with distinctive illumination."
+   img: "vios-6"
+  -title: "Rear Diffuser & Air Canards"
+   description: "Directs airflow to maintain a low centre of gravity and better traction."
+   img: "vios-7"
+  -title: "7" TFT Multi-information Display Digital Meter"
+   description: "Customise your view to match your drive.
+Switch between 4 types of visual displays from
+                 steering wheel."
+   img: "vios-8"
+  -title: "Multi-Function Leather Steering Wheel"
+   description: ""
+   img: "vios-9"
+  -title: "Electronic Parking Brake (EPB) with Auto Brake Hold (ABH)"
+   description: "No more putting the car in brake when parking or holding down the brake in congested traffic."
+   img: "vios-10"
+  -title: "64-Colour Ambient Light Switch"
+   description: "Change your mood with a flick of a button."
+   img: "vios-11"
+  -title: "Auto Air-Cond"
+   description: "Automatically adjusts the cooling and ventilation by detecting the temperature and humidity
+                 inside the cabin."
+   img: "vios-12"
+ -title: "Cabin Quietness"
+   description: "The all-new Toyota platform greatly suppresses external noise and vibration.
+With foam filled
+                 cavities and less holes in the body, the result is superior quietness that defies the category."
+   img: "vios-13"
+ -title: "Ergonomic Seats"
+   description: "Designed to give the right ergonomics for long drives complemented with premium materials.
+                 Optimised not just for maximum support but also maximum headroom as well as the ease of getting in and out of the Vios."
+   img: "vios-14"
+ -title: "Rear Air-Cond Vent"
+   description: "Comfort is enhanced for all passengers with optimum cooling for the rear passengers."
+   img: "vios-15"
+ -title: "Various Storages Spaces"
+   description: "The Vios comes with multiple storage spaces for all your belongings, so you'll never run out of
+                 room!"
+   img: "vios-16"
+ -title: "475 Litres Wide & Deep Boot Space"
+   description: ""
+   img: "vios-17"
+ -title: "Hidden Boot Storage"
+   description: "Located below the main boot space.
+The perfect hiding place for your valuables."
+   img: "vios-18"

 ### PERFORMANCE
+performance:
+  name: "Performance"
-DEFY WITH FULL CONTROL
+  -title: "DEFY WITH FULL CONTROL"

-#### All-New Platform
+   description: ""
+   img: "vios-19"
+  -title: "All-New Platform"
-Toyota's latest and most advanced platform.
+   description: "Toyota's latest and most advanced platform.
 With higher structural rigidity and stability.
+All
-All while remaining lightweight and compact.
+                 while remaining lightweight and compact.
 It not only improves the overall handling and stability but also provides better collision safety.
-With various reinforcements in key areas to protect passengers in the event of an accident.
+With various reinforcements in key areas to protect passengers in the event of an accident."

-#### Paddle Shifters
+   img: "vios-20"
+  -title: "Paddle Shifters"
-Tuned for a more engaging driving experience.
-With faster and more precise gear changes.
+   description: "Tuned for a more engaging driving experience.
+With faster and more precise gear changes."

-#### 3 Drive Modes
+   img: "vios-21"
+  -title: "3 Drive Modes"
-Power I Eco I Normal
+   description: "Power I Eco I Normal
-Switch between a relaxing and an exhilarating drive.
+                 Switch between a relaxing and an exhilarating drive."

-#### Enhanced Suspension System
+   img: "vios-22"
+  -title: "Enhanced Suspension System"
-Tuned for nimble handling and excellent straight-line stability.
-With better ride comfort while reducing body roll.
+   description: "Tuned for nimble handling and excellent straight-line stability.
+With better ride comfort while reducing body roll."
+   img: "vios-23"

-#### Toyota DOHC + Dual VVT-i 106 PS | 138 Nm
+  -title: "Toyota DOHC + Dual VVT-i 106 PS | 138 Nm"
-The engine delivers both improved fuel efficiency and throttle response.
-Compact and reliable for a spirited drive every day.
+   description: "The engine delivers both improved fuel efficiency and throttle response.
+Compact and reliable
+                 for a spirited drive every day."
+   img: "vios-24"

-#### New 7-Speed CVT with Sequential Shiftmatic
+  -title: "New 7-Speed CVT with Sequential Shiftmatic"
-Designed for a more dynamic driving experience in both auto and manual modes.
-With improved acceleration from more responsive gear changes at every ratio.
-Provides best-in-class fuel efficiency.
+   description: "Designed for a more dynamic driving experience in both auto and manual modes.
+With improved
+                 acceleration from more responsive gear changes at every ratio.
+Provides best-in-class fuel efficiency."
+   img: "vios-25"

 ### 360-T ADVANCED
 Trust & Technology From Toyota active safety features that are designed to protect and prevent through various autonomous measures.